 With this notation, the discount curve may be written as

 An annuity is a schedule of future payments.
-Denote as the total payments up to time .
-This is a stochastic process.
+Denote as the total payments up to time . may be modeled as either a deterministic function or a stochastic process.

 Assuming zero risk, the (forward-looking) fair value of this annuity at time is defined as the following Riemann-Stieltjes integral:

 where is the indicator variable.